 Zooming In, Zooming Out

 The wonderful thing about omniscient narration is that it allows readers to see the character from the outside and to zoom into the character’s thoughts.
-It allows the story’s narrative voice to be wise, all knowing, or irreverant.
+It allows the story’s narrative voice to be wise, all-knowing, or irreverent.
 It allows the story to do what humans do so naturally, which is to speculate.

 Although omniscience gives an author breadth and flexibility, when that omniscient voice resumes, the reader is apt feel that the author has temporarily closed a door.
 Sometimes a writer will start out telling a story as an omniscient narrator and then home in on one consciousness and stay with that point of view.
 That’s more likely to help readers sustain a sense of intimacy.